computerfan/Chinese-aegisite/source/docs/3.2/Automation/Lua/Modules/karaskel.lua.html.md

 * `line.valign` - One of `"top"`, `"middle"` or `"bottom"`, the vertical alignment of the line, derived from `line.styleref.align`.
-* `line.left` - The left edge X coordinate for the line, assuming its given alignment, effective margins and no collision detection.
+* `line.left` - The left edge X coordinate for the line, assuming its given alignment, 有效 margins and no collision detection.
-* `line.center` - The line centre X coordinate, assuming its given alignment, effective margins and no collision detection.
+* `line.center` - The line centre X coordinate, assuming its given alignment, 有效 margins and no collision detection.
-* `line.right` - The right edge X coordinate for the line, assuming its given alignment, effective margins and no collision detection.
+* `line.right` - The right edge X coordinate for the line, assuming its given alignment, 有效 margins and no collision detection.
-* `line.top` - The top edge Y coordinate for the line, assuming its given alignment, effective margins and no collision detection.
+* `line.top` - The top edge Y coordinate for the line, assuming its given alignment, 有效 margins and no collision detection.
-* `line.middle` - The line vertical centre Y coordinate, assuming its given alignment, effective margins and no collision detection `line.vcenter` is an alias for this.
+* `line.middle` - The line vertical centre Y coordinate, assuming its given alignment, 有效 margins and no collision detection `line.vcenter` is an alias for this.
-* `line.bottom` - The bottom edge Y coordinate for the line, assuming its given alignment, effective margins and no collision detection.
+* `line.bottom` - The bottom edge Y coordinate for the line, assuming its given alignment, 有效 margins and no collision detection.
 * `line.x` and `line.y` - X and Y coordinates for the line, suitable for using in a `\pos` override tag to get the line's original position.